nathancarter/weblurch/doc-src/repo-migration-plans.md

    of the unit tests that require PhantomJS (probably `domutils`).
 Commit.
  * [ ] Extend the Gulp tests task iteratively with new unit tests that require PhantomJS, fixing errors as you proceed, committing after each.

+## Further work

+Is it possible to make the Lurch Web Platform completely importable through a CDN, with one JavaScript file, one CSS file, and some configuration code?
+That would be the ideal goal for the end user.